Nadeen218/estore_alihab/README.md

 ## 📄 License

 This project was developed entirely by me during my internship at **Al-Ihab Telecom Services** and is shared publicly on GitHub with the company's permission.
+The underlying system and its intellectual property belong to Al-Ihab Telecom Services; this repository is shared for portfolio and demonstration purposes only, and is not licensed for reuse, redistribution, or derivative work by third parties.